NREL/OpenStudio-ERI/docs/source/getting_started.rst

 ------

 Upon completion, ERI is provided in the console (stdout) as well as available in some of the summary output files.
-See :ref:`detailed-outputs` for a description of all available outputs.
+See the :ref:`outputs` section for a description of all available outputs.